-Before delving into the design challenges associated with implementing smart proxies and interceptors, this section describes two examples that illustrate how these metaprogramming mechanisms can be used to adapt existing systems as requirements change with minimal impact on existing client and server applications.
+This section describes two examples that illustrate how the smart proxy and interceptor meta-programming mechanisms can be used to adapt existing systems as requirements change without impacting client and server application software appreciably.
 In particular, smart proxies and interceptors allow applications to modify their behavior by changing the behavior of their meta-objects, rather than by redesigning interfaces and application implementations.